ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 ``` shell
 kubectl zrt rollback-move [vpg-name]
 ```
-The VPG in the protected iste will go back into Protecting state without being committed to the recovery site.
+The VPG in the protected site will go back into Protecting state without being committed to the recovery site.

 ``` shell
 kubectl zrt commit-move [vpg-name]
 ```
-VPG status will be changed to CommittingMove.
+The VPG status will be changed to CommittingMove.

 When the operation is completed, the VPG will be committed and the deployment will now exist on the recovery site.